LiyrAstroph/MICA2/docs/about.rst

 .. note::
-  There is a factor :math:`1/\sqrt{2\pi}\omega_k` before the exponential in the above transfer function.
+  There is a factor :math:`1/\sqrt{2\pi}\omega_k` before the exponential in the above transfer function, therefore, :math:`f_k` represents the response amplitide.

 .. figure:: _static/fig_sch_loc.jpg
   :scale: 50 %